 The 7710UC-HD has 3 LED Status indicators on the main circuit board front card edge to show operational status of the card at a glance.
-Figure 5 shows the location of the LEDs and card edge controls.
+Figure 7-1 shows the location of the LEDs and card edge controls.

-Two large LEDS on the front of the board indicate the general health of the module valid input signal or if a local input power fault exists (i.e.: a blown fuse).
+Two large LEDS on the front of the board indicate the general health of the module:

+LOCAL FAULT: This Red LED indicates poor module health and will be On during the absence of a valid input signal or if a local input power fault exists (i.e.: a blown fuse).
 The LOCAL FAULT indication can also be reported to the frame through the FRAME STATUS jumper.

-LOCAL FAULT: This Red LED indicates poor module health and will be On during the absence of a signal is present, and the board power are good.

 MODULE OK: This Green LED indicates good module health.
-It will be On when a valid input input.
+It will be On when a valid input signal is present, and the board power is good.

-VIDEO PRESENT This Green LED will be ON when there is a valid video signal present at the module input.
+VIDEO PRESENT: This Green LED will be ON when there is a valid video signal present at the module input.

+GENLOCK: This Green LED will be ON when there is a signal present at the module genlock input.
 This LED does not indicate that a correct signal appropriate for the current video format is present.
-Refer to table 4 for valid Video format and input Genlock combinations.
+Refer to Table 5-2 for valid Video format and input Genlock combinations.